How to Prepare for a Forward Deployed Engineer Interview

 Learn enough cloud and deployment vocabulary to reason about enterprise integration, plus applied-AI basics (RAG, agents, model serving).

-Weeks 5–6: integration, debugging, and the consulting mindset
+Weeks 5 to 6: integration, debugging, and the consulting mindset

 Practice tracing failures in unfamiliar environments and structuring problems the way a consultant would.